Yuhuu/Plan-with-fun/README.md

 <h3>============ Introduction ============</h3>

 <b>This is a website created by me and my friends.
-The name of it is "To Plan with gf/bf and "</b>
+The name of it is "To Plan with gf/bf and "</b><br>
 <b>1.
-Simplifying registration process, after registration will redirect to the login page</b>
+Simplifying registration process, after registration will redirect to the login page.
+Users can find their password</b>

 <b>2.
 All can be members(of course need to register and login).
-All member can add profile image and write an "about me" introduction</b>
+All member can add profile image and write an "about me" introduction</b> All members can see their friends list and events list.

 <b>3.
 Admin of website can see all the users profiles/image.</b>